mandeeps/SU-WaterCam/README.md

 Set temp directories like /tmp, /var/tmp to mount in RAM, ex. tmpfs /var/tmp tmpfs nodev,nosuid,size=20M 0 0 in fstab

-Use a larger SD card size than needed so you have free space for automatic wear-leveling.
+Use a larger SD card size than needed so you have free space for automatic wear-leveling (is this a thing on cheap SD cards?)

 ### Optional Tweaks
 You can disable services we won't be needing to speed up boot slightly (~3s)